In this guide, we'll walk through an example of creating a block, and using it in a project.

 At this point, the project should look like this:

-The Gradient Step patch is where you’ll soften the edges of the circle shape.
+The Gradient Step patch is where you’ll soften the edges of the circle shape to make the particles look even more like snow.
 To do this, you'll need to change some values.
 Set the:

 In this graph, the Swizzle patch limits the output to the alpha channel.
 To do this, change the Swizzle input value to 111x.